Thames, New Zealand: Economy

 Thames Hospital is the oldest still operating in New Zealand, having been built in the 1860s.
 The Māori owned land was donated by the Ngāti Maru rangatira Rapana Maunganoa.
 A new clinical centre and other improvements were completed in 2008, and a new maternity facility opened on 5 September 2011.
 The Thames Jockey Club was one of the earliest to be established in New Zealand.

 The Thames Aerodrome is 3 km south of the town.
 Regular flights to Auckland are operated by Great Barrier Airlines.
 A major employer is the Toyota New Zealand plant, which assembled CKD cars until 1998, and now refurbishes imported used cars.
 Another is the precision engineering works and foundry of A & G Price, established 1868, who built 123 steam locomotives for New Zealand Railways Department.
 The Brian Boru Hotel, built in 1868, is the oldest Irish pub in New Zealand.
+Most shops are located on Pollen Street.
 Goldfields Shopping Centre is a major shopping mall in Thames.
 Many residents work in tourism and locally owned businesses servicing the local farming community.
 Thames has also been used as a filming location for movies including Falling Inn Love and Bridge to Terabithia.

-Retail

-Most shops are located on Pollen Street.

-The Goldfields Shopping Centre, located east of Pollen Street on the western side of the town centre, features about 15 shops including Pak'nSave, The Warehouse and Warehouse Stationery.